 Does eating too much red meat give you cancer?

-Cancer Council recommends that you:
+Cancer Council recommends:

 Despite concerns about red meat and cancer, Cancer Council recognises that lean red meat is an important contributor to dietary iron, zinc, vitamin B12 and protein.

-Should I eat organic food?
+Should I eat organic food to prevent cancer?

 Insufficient fruit and vegetable consumption is estimated to cause around 1,800 cancer cases in Australia each year.
 There is no evidence that organic produce is higher in the nutrients that help to prevent cancer than fruit and vegetables farmed in conventional ways.